getsentry/rfcs/text/0071-continue-trace-over-process-boundaries.md

 # Drawbacks

-Because the serialization format of the bagagge (and thus the dynamic sampling context) stays the same, just the carrier is a new one, it should be 100% compatible to other integrations and will not break dynamic sampling.
+- Because the serialization format of the bagagge (and thus the dynamic sampling context) stays the same, just the carrier is a new one, it should be 100% compatible to other integrations and will not break dynamic sampling. **So: No drawbacks.**

-So: No drawbacks.

 # Unresolved questions

 - Should we create a new `transaction_info.source` for this kind of transactions that span one execution of a process?
+- We probably need a flag on a transaction that says "do not emit me" but do consider me sampled (to avoid charging customers unnecessary transactions).
+This is out of scope for this RFC, but will be handled in a separate RFC.

 # Appendix A